blinkybool/web/index.md

 ---

 Hi there, I'm Billy.
 I like mathematics, logic and theoretical computer science, and enjoy mixing them together.
-Check the tab at the top right for my research.

 ## Foundations